 The Alpha-1 Gene

-Firstly, some information about the genetics of Alpha-1 to explain how the condition can be inherited from parent to child.
+Firstly, some information about the genetics of Alpha-1 to explain how the condition can be passed on or inherited from parent to child.
 Every human being carries 2 copies of their alpha-1 antitrypsin (AAT) gene, 1 inherited from their mother and 1 from their father.
 The types of AAT gene we can inherit include M (normal), S and Z. For those who are MM they have inherited an M from each parent and so have 2 normal copies of the AAT gene.
 This means the amount of alpha-1 antitrypsin protein in their blood is usually enough to protect their lungs.
 For those who are ZZ, both copies of the AAT gene are defective and this leads to low levels in the blood with a high risk of lung disease, especially if the person is a smoker.
 People who are SZ have inherited 1 S copy and 1 Z copy.
 This type of Alpha-1 has not been well studied to date and so there were gaps in our knowledge about the precise risk of lung disease in people who are SZ type Alpha-1.
-Of note, there are an estimated 12,000 people on the island of Ireland with the SZ type (Figure 1, adapted from Carroll et al., 2011).
+This is important to know as there are an estimated 12,000 people on the island of Ireland with SZ type Alpha-1 (Figure 1, adapted from Carroll et al., 2011).

 Figure 1.
-Estimated numbers of people with the 3 major forms of AATD in Ireland (ZZ (severe), SZ and MZ).
+Estimated numbers of people with the 3 major forms of AATD in Ireland, ZZ (severe), SZ and MZ (both moderate).

 The SZ Registry Study